asouchaud/SURREY-sweet-lehmann/README.md

 ## Reproducibility

-In the folder `papers\sweet` you may find the code reproducing Fig. 1 and 2 in the paper.
+The notebook `sweet_figures.ipynb` reproduces Fig. 1 and 2 in the paper.

 ## Citation